buzco/gr8success/src/products/minerals-tee.md

 title: Minerals Single-Stitch Tee
 price: 32 €
-description: This t-shirt is equipped with all our combined powerful mineral energies, specifically crafted for those who seek for gr8 success.
+description: This t-shirt is equipped with all our combined powerful mineral energies, specifically crafted for those who seek for gr8 success
 shopify_embed: www.gr8success.xyz
 product_specs: >-
   .